 "However, release of lipophilic toxicants during fat metabolism in the nutritionally deprived animals may also provide a contributor to these cumulative effects.
-Results point to the importance of promoting Chinook salmon recovery to enhance population growth of Southern Resident killer whales," the authors write.
+Results point to the importance of promoting Chinook salmon recovery to enhance population growth of Southern Resident killer whales," the authors wrote.

 The problem comes down to not enough food, and as females burn what fat stores they have during pregnancy, they release toxins that are then absorbed by the fetus.
 How much of each factor drives the failure of pregnancies is still unclear.

-But what is obvious is that as the the salmon disappear, it's only a matter of time before the orcas disappear too.
+But what is obvious is that as the salmon disappear, it's only a matter of time before the orcas disappear too.

-"Many species of Chinook salmon along are listed as threatened or endangered due to factors including loss of habitat from urban development, dams, fishing, pollution and competition from non-native fish," reports The Washington Post. "[I]mproving those Chinook salmon runs could help save Puget Sound orcas.
+"Many species of Chinook salmon along are listed as threatened or endangered due to factors including loss of habitat from urban development, dams, fishing, pollution and competition from non-native fish," reported The Washington Post. "[I]mproving those Chinook salmon runs could help save Puget Sound orcas.
 Reducing pollution and other factors could increase the number of salmon, providing orcas with more food."

 In other words: Save the Chinook, save the Southern Resident orcas.